Most customers want to know

-- E-tickets are non-refundable however information can be changed by contacting our bookings support department.
+- Anytime or Off-peak e-tickets can be changed by contacting our bookings support department.

 - Names do not appear on e-tickets, meaning you can purchase them for others when travelling in a group.

 - If displaying on a mobile device, you will need to ensure your device has enough charge to last the duration of your journey.

-Tickets will be available from a link e-mailed to you to print two hours after booking.
+Tickets will be available from a link e-mailed to you to print up to two hours after booking.
 Note that the first e-mail you receive is your booking confirmation e-mail and is not valid for travel.

 How do I print the e-ticket from ‘My Account’?